 What I do know is that I’ll be assisting many folks with laws dating back to the late 1990s.
 The contours of some immigration battles will be new.
 The weapons of defense will likely remain the same.

-That said, here are a few key items to watch over the course of the next few years:
+That said, here are a few key items to watch over the course of the next few years.
+For if the Age of Trump is as horrific as advertised, the election in 2020 will be about political rollback for many immigrant programs:

 Building A Southwestern United States Border Wall: Although I perceive this as a symbolic issue, it is not one which will go away quietly or quickly.
 Making Mexico pay for it is unrealistic.
 Thus, this issue will require Congressional input.